-The electrical current in lodges and hotels is 220 volts.
+The electrical current in lodges and hotels in Uganda is 220 volts.
 If you plan to bring 110-volt electrical devices, it's suggested that you pack an electrical converter and an adapter plug set (socket configurations in destination countries vary between the two-pronged variety and the three-pronged variety).
-In general, there are no electrical outlets in the tents of safari camps.
-Many safari camps in remote locales produce their own electricity through a generator that runs when guests are away from the camp on activities.
+In general, there are no electrical outlets in the tents of safari camps but you'll find them in common areas.
+Many safari camps in remote locales produce their own electricity by solar and limit electrical connections to save energy.
 Your tour guide may be able to arrange for the charging of digital or video camera batteries at these times.

-It is advisable to drink bottled water rather than tap water.
+Tap water in Uganda is not safe to drink.
+It is advisable to drink bottled water rather than tap water in Uganda.
 Bottled and canned drinks should be widely available at hotels, lodges and restaurants.

+Uganda is located in the East African Time Zone.
+That is +3 GMT.
 Eastern Daylight Time is 7 hours behind of Eastern Africa Time.
-Basically East African countries are +3 GMT time zone.

 The official currency is the Uganda shilling.
 The US dollar is traditionally the hard currency of preference, but euro and pound sterling are also widely accepted.
 Most hotels and camps accept Credit/Debit cards.
 US dollar notes that are older than year 2000 are not accepted everywhere and can be very difficult to exchange.
 Major currencies such as the dollar and the euro are easily exchanged at the airport, banks and private bureaux de change in all large towns, but traveler's checks are not widely accepted outside Kampala.

-Credit cards are accepted in major cities and towns, but are not widely accepted elsewhere.
+Credit cards are accepted in hotels, camps, lodges and major cities and towns, but are not widely accepted elsewhere.
 Local currency can be drawn against Visa and other major credit cards at selected ATMs in Kampala, at Entebbe International Airport, and in a few other large towns.

-Tipping is not standard practice at local hotels and restaurants, but it will always be appreciated.
+Tipping is not standard practice at local hotels and restaurants in Uganda, but it will always be appreciated.
 It is normal to tip 5 to 10% at tourist-oriented restaurants.
 Guides and drivers should always be tipped.